apache/druid/docs/multi-stage-query/reference.md

 For queries where you want to use fault tolerance for workers,  set `faultTolerance` to `true`, which automatically sets `durableShuffleStorage` to `true`.

-For select queries where you want to write the final result to `durableStorage`, set `selectDestination`:`durableStorage`.
-Which shuffle mesh the job uses can still be controlled by `durableShuffleStorage` flag.
-A combination of `selectDestination`:`durableStorage` and `durableShuffleStorage`:`false` for a select query is perfectly valid.
+Set `selectDestination`:`durableStorage` for select queries that want to write the final results to durable storage instead of the task reports.
+Saving the results in the durable storage allows users to fetch large result sets.
+The location where the workers write the intermediate results is different than the location where final results get stored.
+Therefore, `durableShuffleStorage`:`false` and
+`selectDestination`:`durableStorage` is a valid configuration to use in the query context, that instructs the controller to persist only the final result in the durable storage, and not the intermediate results.

 ## Durable storage configurations